andrerclaudio/yocto-setup/README.md

 This repository is composed of:

  * `.config.yaml`: a kas configuration file.
- * `meta-boards-nxp`: layer with the metadata for NXP boards.
+ * `meta-board-nxp`: layer with the metadata for NXP boards.
  * `meta-tools`: layer with non-board related scripts to improve the hardware experience.

 The `.config.yaml` is the configuration file for the kas utility, which